80 A, 4-pole MCCB with TM210 release — line protection for distribution panels

 Thermal derating — don't size on the 40 °C number alone

 The breaker occupies 101.6 mm (4 in) of width on the DIN rail or mounting plate, with a depth of 70 mm (2.76 in) and height of 130 mm (5.12 in).
 That width is the critical dimension for multi-breaker layouts — a 4-pole at 101.6 mm means it takes the same space as two standard 2-pole 3VA frames side by side.
-The front face carries an IP40 rating, so it's protected against tools and wires >1 mm but not against water ingress; keep it inside a sealed enclosure if washdown is nearby.
 Max power dissipation is 19.2 W — negligible for thermal planning in a ventilated panel, but worth noting if the breaker is in a sealed, densely packed cabinet.